gwu-libraries/scholarspace-hyrax/README.md

     - `--add-admin-user`: grant a ScholarSpace user the `admin` role.
 To use: first, create the user in the ScholarSpace UI.
 Then run this command, inserting an environment variable (`admin_user=USER_EMAIL_ADDRESS`) before the path to the script.
 This environment variable will be used by the Rake task to look up the user in the app database.
     - `--create-sitemap`: enqueue the Rake task to generate a sitemap
   - You can string multiple command-line options together, provided you **enclose the entire string, including the path to the script, in quotation marks**.
+  - In setting up a new instance, these options should be used in the order described for a non-Dockerized installation (see above).

 - To restart Passenger, the behavior seems to differ depending on whether one is running with RAILS_ENV=development or RAILS_ENV=production.
 In the former case, Passenger can be restarted by the scholarspace user; the `app-init.sh` script includes a line to accomplish this automatically on completion of any Rake tasks, etc. In a production environment, Passenger requires root permissions to restart; this can be achieved by running `docker exec [app-container-name] bash -lc "passenger-config restart-app /"`.
 (Note that you can restart the Passenger app only after visiting the site at least once since launching the container.
 Otherwise, Passenger complains that there are not sites configured.)